hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

                     - Reduction in resolution
                 - might can mistake text in images and change the meaning
                     - e.g. 6 mistaken for 8.
+            - justify the use (of lossy compression)
+                - (basically the same thing as above)
+                - reduces data needed to represent images (& reconstruct)
+                - reduces file size
+                - can store more images in same disk space
+                - can transfer files quickly
+                - reduced load time
+                    - better user experience
+                - can attacth to emails, without exceeding file sizes
+                - can post on social media (optimized)
+                - comprehension artifacts can be used by artists to enhance visual impacts on images
         - lossless
             - no information is lost
             - Image is recreated with no difference from the original